jeyabalajis/aws-certified-data-analytics-specialty-notes/docs/collection/collection.md

 - KDS with provisioned capacity does not scale as the load increases.
 - With on-demand scaling, KDS can be used for scaling with increasing data, but if the processing times are in minutes (not seconds), a different approach (such as SQS) could be required.
+- For ongoing data collection and when configurable data retention is required, choose _Kinesis Data Streams_ over _Kinesis Data Firehose_.

+### Kinesis Data Firehose

+- Using KDF, data can be sinked into S3, Redshift, ElasticSearch or Splunk.
+-